Jeremy Bishop Unsplash

 Surrender and letting go, as uncomfortable as that may sound and feel, inevitably allow us to meet our experience, naturally, without guilt, without shame, without stress, without blame and without pain and suffering.

 Surrender and letting go are aspects of trust – not resignation, despair, or giving up – but trust in the knowing that one’s life force, not mind, is trustworthy, that there is no real reason to struggle or to effort to figure everything out.

 “Cease trying to work everything out with your minds.
 It will get you nowhere.
 Live by intuition and inspiration and let your whole life be Revelation.” – Eileen Caddy

 Some questions for self-reflection:

-- Are you following your life’s purpose?
-How do you know?
+- Are you aware of your inner resources?
+How do you tap into them?